 Ashenzari provides a significant power boost relatively early in the game, soon after the player has managed to become partially bound.
 Cursing one's weapon and 2 pieces of jewelry are enough to make piety take off.
 As a result of the ensuing skill boosts, combat types will be able to go toe-to-toe with much harder enemies, and casters will see high level spells become castable much more quickly.
 Since Ash offers no abilities that fill the escape or combat-support roles often provided by gods, players must take advantage of the skill enhancements and retraining flexibility to fill these roles themselves with the spellbooks and equipment they find.
 Changes in overall strategy can be made amazingly quickly, so if a powerful spellbook/evocable/artifact weapon shows up that doesn't fit your current strategy, consider adopting a new one.

-Remember that Ashenzari does not punish decursing equipment, nor adventuring with uncursed equipment.
+Remember that Ashenzari does not punish uncursing equipment, nor adventuring with uncursed equipment.
 The tradeoff is merely certain less-boosted or un-boosted skills, and slower piety gain.
-So if a strategy or dungeon branch requires a swappable slot (eg amulets of resist mutation and corrosion in Slime Pits), go ahead and leave it unbound as needed.
+So if a strategy or dungeon branch requires a swappable slot (e.g. for rings of protection from cold or fire in Depths), go ahead and leave it unbound as needed.

 Felids can start gaining piety with Ashenzari particularly quickly, as one cursed jewelry item is slightly bound, two is partially bound, and three is fully bound.
 However, this comes at the cost of losing much of your ability to swap resistances on the fly.